 The Excessive Chargeback Merchant Program: Mastercard’s New Approach to Managing Disputes

-The Excessive Fraud Merchant (or EFM) and the Excessive Chargeback Merchant (or ECM) designations are two new programs instituted in 2019 by Mastercard.
-The goal of these programs is to monitor fraud and chargebacks and try to keep fraud instances under control.
+The Mastercard Excessive Chargeback Merchant (or ECM) and the Excessive Fraud Merchant (or EFM) designations are two new programs instituted in 2019 by Mastercard.
+The goal of these programs is to trackfraud and chargebacks and try to keep fraud instances under control.

 We’ve already discuss the EFM program in our last blog post.
-Now, let’s take a look at the ECM, and see what this new designation means for merchants who accept Mastercard transactions.
+Now, let’s take a look at the ECM.
+We'll see what this new designation means for merchants who accept Mastercard transactions.